 1. Missing Money

 This is one of the most common signs of financial abuse.
-If there are large withdrawals or money missing from the elder person’s bank accounts, investment accounts, or anything else, it could be a sign that someone is taking it.
+If large withdrawals or money are missing from the elder person’s bank accounts, investment accounts, or anything else, it could be a sign that someone is taking it.

-That is why it is important to set up alerts for the various accounts a senior has.
+That is why it is important to set up alerts for a senior’s various accounts.
 This way, you can properly track where the withdrawals are being made and when they are being made.

 2. Credit Card Abuse

 Another big one would be the abuse of credit cards.

 If a senior has credit cards that they typically only use for emergencies, it can be very easy to spot signs of abuse if the cards are being used much more frequently.
 By keeping tabs on an elderly person’s credit cards, you should be able to easily spot someone taking advantage of the elderly person by looking at spending patterns.